 TGbf editor: please make the following change in subclause 11.55.1.5, P142L47 in D1.1.

+When transmitting a Sensing NDP Announcement frame as part of a TB sensing measurement instance, an AP shall include in the first STA Info field with AID11 subfield equal to 2045 the corresponding sensing measurement session ID field and the SI2SR NDP TX power field representing the TX power of the SI2SR NDP following after a SIFS(#1732).

 When transmitting a Sensing NDP Announcement frame as part of a TB sensing measurement exchange, an